Cruise Ship Accidents

 After all, you were on vacation.
 You go on a cruise to get away, relax, and enjoy luxury service by the ship’s staff.
 Moreover, you probably planned the trip for months in advance, and spent a substantial amount of money on your cruise ticket and airplane transportation to the port of departure.

 Numerous types of accidents can occur during a cruise.
-The following are just some of the accidents that may result in serious personal injuries:
+The following are just some of the accidents that may result in serious personal injuries and leave you in need of a cruise ship accident lawyer:

 - Slip or trip and fall injuries caused by defective or dirty floors, stairs, or other areas